-Danielle Picard is a Ph.D. candidate in Modern European history and the history of science under the direction of Drs.
-Alistair Sponsel and Celia Applegate at Vanderbilt University.
+Danielle Picard is a Ph.D. candidate in Modern European history and the history of science at Vanderbilt University.
 Her research interests include the history of science, science communication, history of the body, and the digital humanities.
-Her dissertation examines the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and the history of the body in interwar Europe.
+Her dissertation examines the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and disability in interwar Europe.

 Danielle’s keen interest in Digital Humanities and Digital History stem from her years working as a programmer and website/graphics designer in industry.
 There, she used her skills in programming and research to help design sonar systems that could detect and track marine mammals based on their vocalizations.
 Her current projects include GIS mapping, network analysis, and digital timelines.

 Her service includes organizing several THATCamps (including for the History of Science Society and Vanderbilt University) and multiple regional, local, and graduate conferences and workshops (including the Southern History of Science and Technology Conference, a workshop on marine and sub-marine histories, and several graduate conferences).
 She is entering her second term as President of Vanderbilt’s History of Science and Medicine Society (2016-2018).

 She is currently finishing her PhD in history at Vanderbilt University (expected 2018).
 She received an M.A. in history from the University of Rochester (2012) and her B.A. in history and psychology from Rollins College (2008).

 You can find her on Twitter @DRPicardHIS.